-List of hotel change and cancellation policies due to coronavirus
+List of hotel change and cancellation policies and refunds due to coronavirus

 The rapid spread of Covid-19 is impacting people’s travel plans on a massive scale.
 Understandably, many travelers with hotels booked for the coming weeks and months are weighing up their options to change or cancel their booking.
 People who were about to make a new hotel reservation are also thinking twice, with global uncertainty over when it’ll be safe to travel again—and where.